Charles Edwards Lester

-Charles Edwards Lester or C. Edwards Lester (1815–1890) was an American author and diplomat.
+Charles Edwards Lester or C. Edwards Lester (c.
+1815–1890) was an American author and diplomat.

 Lester was born in Griswold, Connecticut, a descendant of Jonathan Edwards.
 He was of a roving disposition and traveled widely in the United States and Europe.
 He was admitted to the bar in Mississippi and later was ordained a minister in the Presbyterian church.

 In 1840, he addressed antislavery meetings in Massachusetts and was elected a delegate to the London antislavery conference of that year.
 He remained in England after the close of the conference.
 His The Glory and Shame of England, published in New York in 1841, criticized England's antislavery professions.
 In 1842, President Tyler appointed Lester United States Consul at Genoa.